becauseofhope/because-of-hope/README.md

 with

-* 3¢/month Amazon S3 Static Website hosting, Cloudflare, Namecheap
+* 3¢/month Amazon S3 Static Website hosting, Cloudflare

 This new setup allowed BOH to take on multiple DDOS attacks were it to ever happen from the internets and get away with paying for it all with the change